What You Need to Do to File for Divorce in Canada

 Divorce in Canada is especially difficult when you don't have a solid game plan.
 Thankfully, the tips above will get you started.

-If you need any legal help during your divorce, contact our firm to speak to one of our attorneys.
+If you need any legal help during your divorce, contact our firm to speak to one of our lawyers.